- Enhancing the T. Rowe Price Glide Paths

 Wealth depletion aversion is an innate preference in the sense that it is ingrained for a chosen individual, is not easy to change, and is not an objective that can be set.
 Depletion aversion captures an individual’s willingness to trade consumption to maintain their level of wealth.

 Without a depletion aversion, investors could consume all their wealth over their lifetimes.
 Intuitively, we are attempting to capture how much an individual prefers having a positive balance, irrespective of future consumption.
-The parameter is designed to capture the observed inclination of current retirees toward a preference for preserving wealth.
+The parameter is designed to capture the observed inclination of current retirees toward a preference for avoiding wealth depletion.

 4. Impact of Nondiscretionary Spending in Retirement